crandylb/small/syntax/README.txt

 stack for intermediate results.
 I first created this algorithm sometime in the sixties and used it in many forms and different languages.
-It does not use the usual computer science method, but instead uses straightforward brute force spaghetti code, code to show it is possible.
+It does not use the usual computer science method, but instead uses straightforward brute force spaghetti code, just to show it is possible.